 8. Special occasions means you have to find the comfiest seat

 We all love a good excuse to celebrate a special occasion with family.
-Weddings, birthdays, baptism and Christmas are all times when the family gather together for a meal.
+Weddings, birthdays, baptism and Christmas are all times when the family gathers together for a meal.
 But I was not prepared.
 9 hours later and 6 courses later I left my seat with a very achy bottom.

 9. Italians have pride